JohnLCaron/rlauxe/docs/OneAuditUseCases.md

 Findings so far:

 1. Boulder County must publish the number of ballots in each pool to do a real audit.
+2. The redacted pools should always use a single BallotType, so we can sample with styles.
-2. To do IRV with redacted ballots, VoteConsolidations for the redacted ballots would have to be provided.
+3. To do IRV with redacted ballots, VoteConsolidations for the redacted ballots would have to be provided.
-3. OneAudit is comparable to CLCA at this low percent (3%) of pooled ballots.
+4. OneAudit is comparable to CLCA at this low percent (3%) of pooled ballots.